MrCocoNuat/android-project/README.md

 - [x] User can sign up and log in to / log out from the service
 - [x] User can create a listing detailing parts used in their personal computer ("Rig") and upload it
    - [x] User can give a name to each Rig
-   - [ ] User can attach benchmark scores to each Rig to indicate expected performance
    - [x] User can add a photo (new or from a file) and explanatory notes
-   - [ ] User can update this listing later if it changes or delete it
-- [ ] User can browse the server's list of Rigs by their photos
+- [x] User can browse the server's list of Rigs by their photos

 **Optional Nice-to-have Stories**

 - [ ] User can access a webpage to buy specific parts they see (from Amazon, etc.)
 - [ ] User can see all of a specific user's Rigs, including their own
+- [ ] User can attach benchmark scores to each Rig to indicate expected performance
+- [ ] User can update this listing later if it changes or delete it

 ### 2. Screen Archetypes

 * The Feed